hberginc/wine_ratings_data_analysis/README.md

 First, I was interested in determining if there was a statistical correlations between wine rating and country.

-My null hypothesis would state that Italian wines have the same average rating than other countries My alternate hypothesis would state that Italian wines have a higher rating by 5%.

-alpha = 0.05
+    My null hypothesis would state that Italian wines have the same average rating than other countries My alternate hypothesis would state that Italian wines have a higher rating by 5%. alpha = 0.05
     p_value = 1.251555077297758e-09

     Cannot reject null hypothesis

-Null Hypothesis 2:
-the mean of the distribution of the average ratings would be identical to the average prices.

-Alternate  is that the two mean disributions would be different
+    Ho = The variety Cabernet Sauvignon has the same rating distribution as others Ho = The variety Cabernet Sauvignon has a higher rating distribution than others

+    Ho = The length of the description does not correlate to higher ratings.
+    Ha = The length of the descriotion is statistically correlated to higher ratings